apollographql/apollo-rs/ROADMAP.md

 While this is a non-exhaustive list, current large features we are planning on building are as follows:

 1. **Semantic Analysis and Validation**
-    We will be building a separate structure on top of the the AST created by the parser to allow for more efficient schema querying.
+    We will be building a separate structure on top of the the CST created by the parser to allow for more efficient schema querying.
 This will include more easily accessible information about queries, mutations, types and their subtypes, directives etc.